HNRobert/CMD-Media-Player/README.md

       (add quotation marks on both sides if the path contains space) (if quotation marks included in the seq, use backslash to escape) set -m 'default.mp4'
-      Set a default video path to 'default.mp4' for future playback commands. set -dy
+      Set a default media path to 'default.mp4' for future playback commands. set -dy
       Set dynamic contrast as the default mode for future playback commands. reset -m
-      Reset the default video path to the initial state.
+      Reset the default media path to the initial state.

 ```